fivequarters/fusebit.io/src/_blog/_posts/oauth-refresh-token-best-practices.md

 In this blog post, we will focus on alternative number two: **The authorization server automatically issues a new access token once it expires**.

 This approach guarantees a seamless user experience.
 You're not asking the user to re-authenticate each time the access token expires, but how do you provide authorization without doing so?
-As you may already guess from this blog post title, by using a **refresh token**.
+As you may already guess from this blog post title, using a **refresh token**.

 A refresh token is used in the following scenarios: